 In addition to consulting work, Rodyn markets the Dyrobes software suite, designed for engineers in the utility, petrochemical, marine or aircraft industries who need a powerful tool for the complete analysis of the dynamic characteristics of rotating turbomachinery.

 Dr. Edgar J. Gunter, President, is now a professor emeritus, after teaching for 34 years in the Department of Mechanical, Aerospace and Nuclear Engineering at the University of Virginia.
-Since his retirement in May of 1998, he has worked extensively with finite element analysis of rotating machinery on the microcomputer.
+Since his retirement in May of 1998, he has worked extensively with finite element analysis of rotating machinery.
 Dr. Gunter has had considerable experience working with the power utility industry on various types of equipment such as primary air fans, large turbine-generators, and main nuclear recirculation pumps with both fixed and tilting-pad bearings.
 He has worked with industry and government on various rotor dynamic and vibration problems connected with high-pressure and seal injection pumps, turbine-generators, aircraft gas turbines, engine noise and vibration reduction, and fan manufacturing.
 He also consulted with NASA and participated in hands-on work on the space shuttle program in its early days.
 NASA engineers utilize DyRoBeS software extensively, and Dr. Gunter has presented numerous on-site training courses at NASA on the use of both the rotor dynamics and bearing components of the software.